 This 18-page guide by Eco Sikh covers green landscaping, energy efficiency and conservation, water conservation, food and waste reduction, and the indoor environment.

-This 118-page guide was updated by the Unitarian Universalist Association of Congregations in 2009.
-The program it outlines is meant to “give roots and wings to the vision of a world in which all people make reverence, gratitude, and care for the living Earth central to their lives,” and suggests specific activities that congregations of all denominations can do to further these goals.
+Green Sanctuary is a program of the Unitarian Universalist Association.
+It provides structure, leadership, and support for the UU faith community to engage in an ambitious Environmental Justice and Climate Justice movement.
+The program is meant to help congregations deepen their reverence, gratitude, and care for the living Earth and it suggests specific activities that congregations of all denominations can do to further these goals.

 International Environment Forum: Scientific and Spiritual Dimensions of Climate Change course

 This 9-session course is designed to help participants gain a deeper understanding of climate change, to explore ethical questions connected to climate change, and to learn how to address these issues in the context of the spiritual teachings from the world’s religions.
-Designed to be used by any faith group.
+Bahá'í-inspired and designed to be used by any faith group.

-United Church of Christ Resources for Individuals and Congregations
+United Church of Christ's Resources for Individuals and Congregations